craftpulse/craft-typesense/README.md

 # Typesense plugin for Craft CMS 4.x

-Craft Plugin that synchronises with Typesense
+Craft Plugin that synchronises with Typesense.
+Visit our [Demo](https://typesense.percipio.london/demo) to see the Craft Typesense plugin in action.
+You can read our [docs](https://typesense.percipio.london/docs/about) to setup your project.
+Need more help with the setup?
+Follow our blogpost "[Setup the Typsesense plugin with Typesense Cloud with javascript](https://percipio.london/blog/craftcms-plugin-typsesense)"

 ![Screenshot](resources/img/plugin-logo.png)